-Is your coffee off-tasting and you’re not sure why?
+Is your cold brew coffee off-tasting and you’re not sure why?
 You’re probably not measuring your coffee correctly.
-But how can you determine the ideal coffee to water ratio?
+But how can you determine the ideal coffee-to-water ratio?
 Keep an eye on this site to figure out.

 What exactly is the coffee ratio?!

 Much like every meal needs a recipe, so does coffee.
 The coffee ratio is the recipe for how many parts water to how many parts coffee to make the perfect cup.
 This magic number can be adjusted to fit each individual’s taste, making everyone’s cup just their style.

 To find the coffee ratio, start by measuring out how much water you will be using.
 Then, measure out how much coffee you will be using.
 For every cup of water, use two tablespoons of coffee.
 If you want a stronger or weaker cup of Joe, adjust the ratio accordingly.